Armi Kuusela

-Armi Helena Kuusela (born 20 August 1934) is a Finnish-American charity worker, model and beauty queen.
-In 1952, she won the Finnish national beauty contest Suomen Neito and was presented with a trip to the United States to participate in the first-ever Miss Universe pageant, becoming its first titleholder.
+Armi Helena Kuusela-Williams (née Kuusela, formerly Kuusela-Hilario; born 20 August 1934) is a Finnish-American beauty queen and philanthropist, best known for being the first-ever Miss Universe.
+In 1952, she gained national recognition by winning the Finnish beauty contest, Suomen Neito, which qualified her to represent Finland in the inaugural Miss Universe pageant held in Long Beach, California.
+Following her historic win, Kuusela dedicated her life to philanthropy, business, and cultural ambassadorship.
+Through the years, she became actively involved in numerous charitable organizations and was honored for her contributions to various causes.

 Early life

-Armi Helena Kuusela was one of six children born to Finnish parents who owned and operated a small family business, except when her father, a decorated veteran, fought for Finland during WWII.
+Armi Helena Kuusela was one of six children born to Finnish parents who owned and operated a small family business, except when her father, a decorated veteran, fought for Finland during World War II.
 She attended Elementary and Middle School in Muhos, and Porvoon Naisopisto Boarding School in Porvoo, Finland.
 She was unexpectedly invited to participate in Finland's national beauty pageant because the mother of her boarding school roommate responded to a public notice seeking the ideal representative for Suomen Neito, (translated, Maiden of Finland).
 On May 24, 1952, Kuusela won Finland's national title, which qualified her to compete in the first Miss Universe Pageant.
 It also elevated her to the status of a Goodwill Ambassador for Finland.
-Among her prizes, she received a round trip ticket on Pan American Airlines to attend the first Miss Universe Pageant.
+Her prizes included a round trip ticket on Pan American Airlines to attend the first Miss Universe Pageant.